Myophosphorylase: Clinical significance

 A myophosphorylase deficiency is associated with Glycogen storage disease type V (GSD5), also known as "McArdle disease".

 A case study suggested that a deficiency in myophosphorylase may be linked with cognitive impairment.
 Besides muscle, this isoform is present in astrocytes, where it plays a key role in neural energy metabolism.
 A 55-year-old woman with McArdle disease has expressed cognitive impairment with bilateral dysfunction of prefrontal and frontal cortex.
 Further studies are needed to assess the validity of this claim.

 Additionally, mutations in the genes for myophosphorylase along with deoxyguanosine kinase have been associated with muscle glycogenosis and mitochondrial hepatopathy.
 The G456A PYGM mutation and duplication in exon 6 of dGK that results in a truncated protein have been associated with phosphorylase deficiency in muscle, cytochrome c oxidase deficiency in liver, severe congenital hypotonia, hepatomegaly, and liver failure.
 This expands on the current understanding of McArdle disease and suggests that this combination of mutations could result in a complex disease with severe phenotypes.

+An autosomal dominant mutation on the PYGM gene impairs activity of myophosphorylase-a, but not myophosphorylase-b.
+Symptoms include adult-onset muscle weakness and muscle biopsy shows accumulation of the intermediate filament desmin in the myofibers.
+Unlike McArdle disease (GSD-V, myophosphorylase deficiency), this disease does not have exercise intolerance since glycogenolysis is still possible through allosteric AMP activation of myophosphorylase-b.